divyanshugoel/fleet_core_external/lp_solve/README.txt

   Fields that must be blank are now also tested accordingly so that if data is there that it is not ignored as before.
-- FREE MPS format was not read ok if row/column name were all numbers or a FR, MI, PL, BV bound was defined.
+- FREE MPS format was not read ok if row/column name were all numbers or a LP_FR, MI, PL, BV bound was defined.
 Fixed.
 - The lp-format now also supports a bin(ary) section to define binary variables.
 - When an integer model is aborted before the most optimal solution is found via break at first or break at value, solve returned OPTIMAL (0) instead of SUBOPTIMAL (1).